CERT-Polska/mquery/docs/configuration.md

 INDEX_DIR=./index
 ```

-If you use docker-compose to start mquery, you can use this file to specify
+If you use docker compose to start mquery, you can use this file to specify
 a location on the host for your samples_dir and index_dir.
 These variables are
 then used when creating containers.
 See for example ursadb container spec: